toggledbits/RGB-LED-Strip-Sequencer/README.md

 I ordered one, and started playing with it as soon as it arrived.
 Perfect.
 I soon had it working on the Arduino, and from there, imagining an interface and getting it to work took only a couple of hours.

+With the user interface shaping up, I connected everything together, supplied power to the LED strip, and played with my new toy.
+This was going to work great for the boys.
+Except, I could not imagine putting a spaghetti bundle of three boards and wiring on their desks.
+That was fraught with peril.
+I needed an enclosure, but that wasn't going to be enough.
+The solder-globbing style of proto board work left me feeling like it was going to be a permanently unpolished project.
+The case my hide the worst of it, but I wanted the project to look as polished on the inside as it was on outside.
+The driver board had to be cleaned up.

 ### Version 1.0 is Born ###

-I soon had a fully working prototype, consisting of the Arduino, the Trellis, and my LED drivers on a proto board.
-But it had no enclosure, and the solder-globbing style of proto board work left me feeling like it was going to be a permanently unpolished project.
-I had already decided to 3D-print an enclosure, but I wanted the project to look as polished on the inside as it was on outside.
-The driver board had to be cleaned up.

 I started designing the driver board as a proper printed circuit board (PCB).
 It seemed obvious to me to make it a shield for the Arduino, so the connections between the two could be many and firm.
 After Googling out a few diagrams,